Toxic Love

 Examining your feelings about yourself and your relationship can be a useful step in recognizing toxic love.

-Then, try to think about how you feel about yourself currently.
+Then, think about how you feel about yourself currently.
 Do you now believe that you are not good enough?
 Are you afraid to make your own decisions?
 Have you toned down or stopped certain behaviors that used to come naturally to you to please your partner?
 Are you sad more often than you are happy?
 Evaluating your answers may tell you something about the relationship.

 It may also be helpful to examine your feelings about the relationship.
 You might make excuses for them to your friends and family, trying to convince others that you see something in them that others do not.
 You may love this person, but are you happy?
 How often do they show their love for you in tangible or intangible ways?
 Do you often fear that you will displease your partner?
 These can all be signs of an emotionally abusive relationship.